 1.c4 e5 2. g3 Nc6 3.Bg2 f5

-Here, Black select 3…f5 right away which is known as the Reversed Grand Prix attack.
-After developing his pieces behind the pawns, for example 4.Nc3 Nf6 5.e3 g6 6.Nge2
+Here, Black selected 3…f5 right away which is known as the Reversed Grand Prix attack.
+After developing his pieces behind the pawns, for example, 4.Nc3 Nf6 5.e3 g6 6.Nge2

-Black is all setup to playing for a standard kingside attack maybe by breaking with pawn to f4 at some point.
-Meanwhile, White has an effective counter grip in the centre and long term play on the queenside.
+Black is all setup, playing for a standard kingside attack maybe by breaking with pawn to f4 at some point.
+Meanwhile, White has an effective counter grip in the center and long-term play on the queenside.

-Here, White is ready to hop his knight to d5 and is preparing to break with pawn to d4.
-Notice how many key central squares that the kingside pawns are taking control over (d4,e4,f4 and g4).
+Here, White is ready to hop his knight to d5 and is preparing to break with d4.
+Notice how many key central squares the kingside pawns are taking control over (d4,e4,f4, and g4).
 Therefore Black has plenty of space to us at his advantage.

-Another more restrained approach after 2…Nc6 is to avoid playing f5 too early and instead fianchetto his kingsided bishop.
+Another more restrained approach after 2…Nc6 is to avoid playing f5 too early and instead fianchetto his kingside bishop.

-Here, in comparison to the King’s Indian setup, Black has already setup a pawn on e5 which definitely restrain White from achieving any pawn to d4 ideas.
-Black has also postponed figuring out what to do with his king side knight.
+Here, in comparison to the King’s Indian setup, Black has already set up a pawn on e5 which definitely restrains White from achieving any pawn to d4 ideas.
+Black has also postponed figuring out what to do with his king-side knight.

-This means that Black might have some extra options either to play Nge7 or Ngh6 where it wont be blocking the bishop.
-Black may still in this position choose to expand with f5, but he’ll probably hold off until it’s a little bit better supportive.
+This means that Black might have some extra options either to play Nge7 or Ngh6 where it won’t be blocking the bishop.
+Black may still be in this position to choose to expand with f5, but he’ll probably hold off until it’s a little bit better supported.

 One way to do this is to play 2…Ngf6 3.Bg2 and now 3…d5!
 This is called the Reversed Dragon.
 Now, after 4.cxd5 Nxd5 a very interesting strategic situation arises.

-Black has managed to move his d-pawn to get rid of that bind that White was trying to setup on the d-5 square.
+Black has managed to move his d-pawn to get rid of that bind that White was trying to set up on the d-5 square.
 And so he’s freed up his pieces quite a bit.
-On the other hand, White still has a 2:1 central majority, which means that he’ll have a easier time restraining Black’s play and may also try to get some aggressive chances in the centre at a later time.
+On the other hand, White still has a 2:1 central majority, which means that he’ll have an easier time restraining Black’s play and may also try to get some aggressive chances in the center at a later time.

 Also, Black’s strategy has not done anything to dampen the power of the light square bishop on g2.
 So White can still aim for a queenside attack later on in the game.